BCC-Media/speech-to-text/readme.md

 ![BCC.Media logo](https://storage.googleapis.com/bcc-media-public/bcc-media-logo-150.png)

+# Archived

+This project is still fully functional but has been replaced with other systems and is no longer in use or maintained.

 # Speech To Text

 This is a simple set of two functions that submit an audio file for transcription